stg-tud/sootkeeper/README.md

     git clone https://github.com/stg-tud/sootkeeper.git

 ## Compiling and installing
-You have to run
+Change into into the `framework`, `container`, and `soot-bundle` folders of the sootkeeper checkout and run `mvn install`.
+Or simple past this into your console:

+    cd framework
     mvn install
-in the framework, container and soot-bundle folders.
+    cd ..
+    cd container
+    mvn install
+    cd ..
+    cd soot-bundle
+    mvn install
+    cd ..

 ## Running
 ### In IntelliJ IDEA